provided-as-is/events/README.md

 ## How can I help? 🤗

 Great question!
-We have created a dedicated section if you are interested in [sponsoring](/Sponsoring.md).
+We have created a dedicated section if you are interested in [sponsoring](/SPONSORING.md).

 ## Who is behind this? 🧐

-Your friendly neighborhood Formidable UK team, in collaboration with XXX (TBC).
+Your friendly neighbourhood Formidable team, in collaboration with XXX (TBC).

 ## Are you going to do this event in [my city]?